UMBC High Performance Computing Facility

 [araim1@tara-fe1 hello_serial]$

-This time our stdout output file indicates that our job has run on one of the primary compute nodes, rather than a develop node
+This time our stdout output file indicates that our job has run on one

 [araim1@tara-fe1 hello_serial]$ ls slurm.*